 The concept of a virtual wedding began catching on as a raging pandemic turned our perception of normal on its head.
 When the COVID-19 pandemic took the world by storm in 2020, many engaged couples put off their plans to get hitched in the hope of waiting out the pandemic and then having that dream wedding.

 As weeks rolled into months and seasons began to turn, the realization hit – returning to our pre-pandemic way of life was a distant dream.
-So many couples turned to the next best alternative – have a virtual wedding, with their loved ones in company, albeit over a screen.
+So, many couples turned to the next best alternative – have a virtual wedding, with their loved ones in attendance, albeit over a screen.

 With vaccination rollouts, the COVID restrictions may be easing up in many parts of the world but the virtual wedding trend seems here to stay.
 As couples realize that this alternative to a traditional wedding gives them a chance to share their happiest moment with a wider circle of friends and family, virtual weddings continue to find favor with many.

 If you too have been considering saying ‘I do’ virtually or having an intimate ceremony and sharing it with extended family and friends through a live feed, it’s natural to have many questions about how to get it right.
 How do you plan the perfect virtual wedding?
 Is it possible to get married online?
 Can you get married online for free?
 If not, what is the ballpark budget you’re looking at?
 What are some of the essentials to pull off a glitch-free virtual wedding?
 Do marriages that are solemnized virtually have legal recognition?
 We answer them all to help you plan your virtual wedding like a pro.

 If you had to postpone a wedding due to the COVID-19 pandemic, know that you’re not alone.
 Thousands of couples had to make this emotional decision when the coronavirus hit and lockdown restrictions began being imposed the world over.
 The unforeseeable situation that erupted quickly on a global scale put many plans on the backburner.